PAKET

 E. Glider pilots.

-23. What was the problem with the steam engines used in earlier aircraft?
+the steam engines used in earlier aircraft?

-A. They did not have enough power to lift their own flight.
+A. They did not have enough power to lift their

 B. They did not have internal combustion power.